 A dog attack can be a painful and terrifying experience.
 Depending on the animal’s size, its jaw may be capable of tearing through tissues, muscles and breaking bones.
 Recovering from your injuries may seem like an emotionally taxing, daunting experience.
 However, the financial recovery process does not have to be.

-Kaine Law has Atlanta dog bite accident lawyers on staff to help you gather evidence, name the liable parties, and pursue compensation.
-We also handle cases on a contingency-fee basis.
-So, we do not require upfront fees or retainers for us to start working on your case.
+Kaine Law has Atlanta personal injury lawyers on staff to help you gather evidence, name the liable parties, and pursue compensation.
+We also handle cases on a contingency-fee basis, so we do not require upfront fees or retainers for us to start working on your case.
 You have nothing to lose when you team up with our personal injury firm.